Understanding Global Loss Landscape of One-hidden-layer ReLU Networks, Part 1: Theory: Introduction

 \section{Introduction}

-One of the greatest mysteries in deep learning is that despite the highly non-convex nature of loss functions, local search based optimization methods, such as gradient descent, still often succeed in practice.
-Understanding the global landscape of loss functions, especially whether bad local minima and saddle points exist, their count and locations if they do exist, will contribute greatly to solving this puzzle.
-Based on these understandings, it is possible to design search algorithms that are insensitive to initial weights and guaranteed to escape all bad local minima and saddle points effectively.
+\IEEEPARstart{O}{ne} of the greatest mysteries in deep learning is the non-convex global loss landscape of deep neural networks.
+Understanding the global landscape of loss functions, especially whether bad local minima and saddle points exist, their count and locations if they do exist, will not only contribute to understanding the performance of popular local search based optimization methods \cite{RuoyuSunSurvey} such as gradient descent from a geometric point of view, but also can inspire new search algorithms that are guaranteed to escape all bad local minima and saddle points effectively and converge efficiently.

-It has been shown that there are no bad local minima for some specific types of networks, including deep linear networks, one-hidden-layer networks with quadratic activation, very wide networks, and networks with special type of extra neurons (see subsection 1.1 for related works).
-In other words, all local minima are global for these networks and there is no chance of getting stuck in bad local minima.
-However, in general this is not true for ReLU networks which are widely used in practice, as evidenced in the studies of e.g., \cite{SafranShamir18,Swirszcz,CRITICALPOINTS,ChulheeYun19}.
-The weight space of ReLU networks is divided into differentiable regions and non-differentiable ones due to the non-smoothness introduced by ReLU activation.
-It is unclear in theory that for ReLU networks of any size and any input, existence of non-differentiable local minima requires what conditions, and how the probability of existing local minima varies in the weight space.
-On the other hand, in spite of works on escaping saddle points, an analytical exploration of saddle points for ReLU networks, including the conditions for their existences and their locations, is still missing to a large extent.
+It has been shown that there are no bad local minima for some specific types of networks, including deep linear networks, one-hidden-layer networks with quadratic activations, ultra-wide networks, and networks with special type of extra neurons (see section \ref{section8} for related works).
+In other words, for these networks all local minima are global, hence there is no chance of getting stuck in bad local minima for local search based optimiztion methods.